ruleant/getback_gps/README.md

 [![Translation status](http://hosted.weblate.org/widgets/ariadne-287x66-grey.png)](http://hosted.weblate.org/engage/ariadne/?utm_source=widget)

 Is your language not listed?
-Follow the instructions on the 'New language' tab in Weblate or open an issue in the github tracker (see above).
+Follow the instructions on the 'New language' tab in Weblate or open an issue in the Github [issue tracker](https://github.com/ruleant/ariadne/issues).

 License
 -------